-Students are required to schedule one four-week subinternship, thirty-three weeks of scheduled clinical electives or research time, and the capstone course at the end of the fourth year.
-Students will also schedule time for the USMLE Step I, Step II CK, and Step II CS board examinations and for interviewing and residency preparation.
+Students are required to schedule one four-week subinternship, thirty-three weeks of scheduled clinical electives or research time, and the capstone course in the spring of the fourth year.
+Students will also schedule time for the USMLE Step I, Step II CK, and Step II CS* board examinations and for interviewing and residency preparation.

 Yale is the only medical school with a long tradition requiring a dissertation based on original research.
 The M.D. thesis, a requirement since 1839, is an essential part of the curriculum, designed to develop critical judgment, habits of self-education, and application of the scientific method to medicine.
 The thesis requirement gives students the opportunity to work closely with full-time faculty who are distinguished scientists, clinicians, and scholars.
-The investigation may have its origins in basic science or in clinical, laboratory, epidemiology and public health, or medicine and the humanities (medical ethics, history of medicine, etc.).
+The investigation may have its origins in basic, translational, or clinical science, including bench, outcomes, health services, community-engaged, health equity, and medicine and the humanities (medical ethics, history of medicine, etc.) research.
 A hypothesis must be defined, experimental methods developed, and data gathered to prove or disprove the hypothesis.
+Qualitative research designed to generate hypotheses is also encouraged.
 Students are expected to use state-of-the-art methods appropriate for research and scholarship in each discipline.
 Stipends are provided for summer and all other short-term research periods (four deadlines throughout the year).
-In addition there are many national (Howard Hughes Medical Institute, National Institutes of Health, Doris Duke Charitable Foundation, Sarnoff Foundation, American Heart Association) and Yale-sponsored one-year research fellowships available.
+In addition there are many national (National Institutes of Health, Sarnoff Foundation, American Heart Association) and Yale-sponsored one-year research fellowships available.
 Conduct of the research is begun in the summer following the first year and is continued during free periods in the third and fourth years, often over vacations.
 A significant percentage of students (currently 55 percent of Yale medical students) elect to take an additional year of medical school to pursue their research projects in greater depth, but this is not a requirement.
 These students are eligible for a joint M.D./Master of Health Science (M.H.S.) if all requirements for the joint degree are fulfilled.